VanshThakkar3004/Streamlit-app-SIAS/README.md

 # Streamlit-app-SIAS
-Satellite Analysis using Python and Streamlit app
+Satellite Analysis Web App using Python and Streamlit app